All about Worm Composting and the Wormery

 The Wormery or Worm Bin

 Red worms make it possible to decompose kitchen waste.
-They require a healthy habitat to do this and that is where the worm bin or wormery comes into the picture.
+They require a healthy habitat to do this and that is where the worm bin comes into the picture.
 It is a unit with compartments where the red wiggler worms work on the garbage.
 The bins come in two designs; those with one compartment and the other with two.
 Those with two compartments has one part of the unit, referred to as the lower sump, which acts a liquid collection area and an upper part which houses the waste for the worms to work on it.
 The single compartment wormeries may be used as well.

 Some of the worms ideal for composting include red, brandling, tiger, and manure worms.
 They fall into any of these species; Dendrabaena veneta and Eisenia foetida.
 Not all worms are ideal for composting.
 The red worm is the best whereas the common earthworm or Lumbricus terrestris is unsuitable.

 Composting with worms is not only a no-brainer to begin with but it does not require a lot of space as well.
 Anyone can begin a worm farm be it indoors or outdoors.
 However, you should have some specific points in mind since red worms require some specific conditions to thrive;

 - Provide a warm moist habitat since worms require temperature conditions of between 18 to 25ºC (64 to 77ºF).
 Worm activity will substantially decline when temperature goes below 10ºC (50ºF) or beyond 30ºC (86ºF).